viafintech/grac/readme.md

 For this purpose a class can be added as middleware which accepts at least one parameter during initialization and has a call method accepting the parameters as shown in the example below.
-The first parameter will always be the request object, i.e. the instance of `Grac` or another middleware already wrapper around it.
+The first parameter will always be the request object, i.e. the instance of `Grac` or another middleware already wrapped around it.
 Additional configuration can be provided to the middleware by accepting additional parameters.
 These will be passed along during the request when initializing the middleware.